 \section{Abstract}

-Multiclass multilabel classification is the task of attributing multiple labels to examples via predictions.
+Multilabel classification is the task of attributing multiple labels to examples via predictions.
 Current models formulate a reduction of the multilabel setting into either multiple binary classifications or multiclass classification, allowing for the use of existing loss functions (sigmoid, cross-entropy, logistic, etc.).
-Multilabel classification reductions do not accommodate for the prediction of varying numbers of labels per example and the underlying losses are distant estimates of the performance metrics.
-We propose a loss function, sigmoidF1, which is an approximation of the F1 score that \begin{enumerate*}[label=(\arabic*)] \item is smooth and tractable for stochastic gradient descent, \item naturally approximates a multilabel metric, and \item estimates label propensities and label counts. \end{enumerate*} We show that any confusion matrix metric can be formulated with a smooth surrogate.
-We evaluate the proposed loss function on text and image datasets, and with a variety of metrics, to account for the complexity of multilabel classification evaluation. sigmoidF1 outperforms other loss functions on one text and two image datasets and several metrics.
+These multilabel classification reductions do not accommodate for the prediction of varying numbers of labels per example.
+Moreover, the loss functions are distant estimates of the performance metrics.
+We propose \emph{sigmoidF1}, a loss function that is an approximation of the macro F1 score that \begin{enumerate*}[label=(\roman*)] \item is smooth and tractable for stochastic gradient descent at training time, \item naturally approximates a multilabel metric, and \item estimates both label suitability and label counts. \end{enumerate*} We show that any confusion matrix metric can be formulated with a smooth surrogate.
+We evaluate the proposed loss function on text and image datasets, and with a variety of metrics, to account for the complexity of multilabel classification evaluation. sigmoidF1 outperforms other loss functions on one text and three image datasets over several metrics.
 These results show the effectiveness of using inference-time metrics as loss functions for non-trivial classification problems like multilabel classification.